 Teach, Learn, Share

-Since I'm an English Teacher I would be happy to help anyone with their English.
-I am also an official Oral Examiner for some internationally recognised English exams used for Immigration and Universtity entrance requirements, so I could advise if needed.
-I've been living and working in Ukraine for the last 10 years, so I can share some of my experiences.
+Since I'm a Freelance Writer and former English Teacher I would be happy to help anyone with their English.
+I was also an official Oral Examiner for some internationally recognized English exams like IELTS and the Cambridges UCLES Exams which are used for Immigration and University entrance requirements, so I could advise if needed.
+I've been living and working in Ukraine for the last 19 years, so I can share some of my experiences.

 "When you teach, you learn".